Smooth Frechet Globalizations of Harish-Chandra Modules: Introduction

+According to Casselman's subrepresentation theorem one can embed every Harish-Chandra module into a parabolically induced representation.
+In view of our results in Section 6 this implies that every Harish-Chandra module admits a minimal and maximal $G$-continuous norm with respect to the Sobolev order $\prec$ (see Cor. \ref{cor=mm}).
+Let us note that this important technical step is likewise implied by Wallach's upper bounds on matrix coefficients (see \cite{W}, Theorem 4.3.5).

+In Section 9 we show that "good" is preserved by extensions, induction and tensoring with finite dimensional representations.
+These elementary technical results are useful in the sequel.
+In particular it follows that the task to show that all Harish-Chandra modules are good is reduced to irreducible modules.

+In Section 10 we present Casselman's technique of holomorphic deformations of Harish-Chandra modules which, via Langlands classification, leaves us to establish that all Harish-Chandra modules of the discrete series are good.
+For a module $V$ of the discrete series we proceed as follows: we embed $V$ into a minimal principal series representation and are left to show that the unitary norm on $V$ is Sobolev equivalent to the minimal norm.
+This in turn is reduced to a familiar result on meromorphic continuation of certain distributions (see \cite{B} and Appendix B of this paper).
+In this context we wish to point that the fact that discrete series modules are good can be also proved using Wallach's upper bounds (\cite{W}, Theorem 4.3.5 and \cite{W2}, Prop.
+11.7.4).

-We wish to emphasize that our lower bounds are locally uniform in representation parameters which allows us to prove a version of the Casselman-Wallach theorem with holomorphic dependance on representation parameters (see Section 7).
-This for instance is useful for the theory of Eisenstein series.
+In summary, we provide a functional analytic language for globalizations and emphasize that our main input, i.e. the estimates for minimal principal series representation in Section 8, cannot be deduced from the Casselman-Wallach theorem.
+In addition our bounds for matrix coefficients are locally uniform in the representation parameters and yield a Casselman-Wallach theorem for holomorphic families of Harish-Chandra modules (see Theorem \ref{th=2a}).
+This, for instance, is useful for the theory of Eisenstein series (see Theorem \ref{th=3} and Remark \ref{rem=Eis}).

-{\it Acknowledgment:} We wish to thank Birgit Speh and Henrik Schlichtkrull for several very useful discussions.
+It was our intention to write an essentially self-contained account on the subject which is accessible to graduate students.
+The reading requires a good understanding of functional analysis and some basic knowledge about real reductive groups and Harish-Chandra modules as to be found in Wallach's text book \cite{W}, Sect.
+1-3.